clear-street/gestalt/README.md

 VaultConfig is a dataclass of type ProviderClass that takes all the vault configuration needed to connect to the vault instance.

-VAULT_ADDR and VAULT_TOKEN are two common environment varibales that are set for working with vault.
+VAULT_ADDR and VAULT_TOKEN are two common environment variables that are set for working with vault.
 Hence to work and use the default setup, the Gestalt Vault configuration can read the values from those environment variables on your behalf.

 Parameter | Datatype | Default | Required |
 ---       |   ---    |   ---   | --- |